 5-year program in Mathematics Education

 5-year program in Chemistry Education - contact the Chairperson of the Department of Chemistry

 5-year program in Physics Education - contact the Chairperson of the Department of Physics

 SJU has been awarded a Robert Noyce Teacher Scholarship grant from the National Science Foundation (NSF).
 This grant provides tuition scholarships to students in the five year math and science education programs in return for commitments to teach in underserved school districts, such as the School District of Philadelphia.
 These competitive awards are available for $20,000 during the senior year and $18,000 during the fifth year.
 Students agree to teach two years in a high need school district for each year of scholarship support received.

 Students may apply for Noyce Scholarships for either the senior year, the fifth year or both.

 Applications for Noyce Scholarships durint the senior or for both years should be made by April 15 of the junior year, the same deadline as for application to the 5-Year Math and Science Education Pograms.
 Students applying for a Noyce Scholarship for the fifth year only, should apply by April 15 of the senior year.

-As part of the Robert Noyce Teacher Scholarship grant from NSF, there are opportunities for students who have finished their freshman or sophomore year to engage in meaningful teaching activities during the summer. interns teach math and science to students through various outreach programs with area schools and educational centers.
+As part of the Robert Noyce Teacher Scholarship grant from NSF, there are opportunities for students who have finished their freshman or sophomore year to engage in meaningful teaching activities during the summer.
+Interns teach math and science to students through various outreach programs with area schools and educational centers.
 Intern dates and hours vary; all interns are paid $15 per hour.
-Summer 2013 internship possibilities
+Further details for Summer 2014 are pending.

-For more details on the Noyce Scholarships and Internships contact:
+For more details or application forms for the Noyce Scholarships and Internships contact:

 Dr. Sandra Fillebrown